placebo1314/ArrghPirates/GAME_STATUS.md

 ## Suggested Next Steps
 1. Provide default player data or guard `Inventory.Awake` against missing saves to prevent startup crashes.
-2. Fix `SetupDocks` variable scoping and flesh out dock population for empty slots.
+2. Fix `SetupDocks` scoping, guard against `null` data, and finish the empty-dock fallback to make the scene compile again.
-3. Implement ship placement and enemy ship logic on the battle board, alongside victory/defeat states.
+3. Introduce ship placement and enemy logic so the board becomes a full battleship experience instead of a fixed shooting gallery.
-4. Add proper event listener cleanup and lifecycle management for UI buttons and drag targets.
+4. Add lifecycle management for UI listeners and drag targets to avoid duplicate callbacks and null pointer crashes.
-5. Build editor scripts or ScriptableObjects to replace direct file reads for names and stats, ensuring compatibility in builds.
+5. Replace runtime file IO for names/stats with ScriptableObjects or resources bundled into the build for platform compatibility.
+6. Capture proper error states in the inventory UI (e.g., missing prefabs) and add editor tools to validate required references.